1. ACCESSING THE CONNECTOR

 2. CREATING A COGNETIK ACCOUNT

-Fill in the fields, click 'Sign Up' and your account is created on the spot.
+Fill in the fields, check the marketing consent box and click 'Create my account'.
+Your account is created on the spot.

 3. LINKING YOUR ACCOUNTS

 In order to bring in data from your cloud source platforms, you need to link your accounts.

 Click on the 'Link a New Credential' button.
 A list of the available connections is displayed.

 Click on the logo of the platform you want to link.
 We chose to link our Google Analytics account for this article.

 Click 'Allow' in order to finalize the process.